Most organizations provide a comprehensive initial new manager development program.

 These programs include the latest research about becoming a great manager, such as innovative programs like the Oz Principle, Situational Leadership, Targeted Selection, or unique team-building events where participants engage in activities like walking around a field blindfolded and holding hands.

 These approaches are fine, but the problem is that once managers complete this development, what happens next?

 More important, what does the organization do to help managers sustain the concept of creating an engaged workforce?

-- Reward and Recognize Engaging Managers.
+- Reward and recognize engaging managers.
 The organization should value the degree of engagement managers generate in their teams.
-Think about it — the reward the organization will receive in terms of low employee turnover and the achievement of business results will far outweigh the cost of any manager recognition.
+Think about it—the reward the organization will receive in terms of low employee turnover and the achievement of business results will far outweigh the cost of any manager recognition.

 True engagement happens when everyone on a team does the right thing the right way at the right time and truly enjoys doing it.
-While this may seem unrealistic to some, to others, especially great managers, it is fundamental to their success.
+While this may seem unrealistic to some, to others, especially great managers, it's fundamental to their success.
 If this is true, then development is crucial to achieving engagement, and successful training and development organizations provide the skills, knowledge, and behavioral development to their management teams.